Q: How have demographic and societal changes in the Bay Area affected the trajectory of the college?

 “We can see ethnic studies today as particularly relevant with the awakening of mainstream America to the reality of racialized state violence through the mass movement for Black lives.
 As this nation cries for more socially conscious workers, people educated in ethnic studies will play a crucial role in creating a more just and equitable society.”

-Q: Can you tell me about ways that you are helping students to overcome their challenges?
+Q: Can you tell me about ways that you are helping students overcome their challenges?

 A: We are trying to help students financially in many ways, so they don’t have to work as many hours.
 We have seen that if a student works for more than 20 hours a week, it negatively impacts their education.
 We are also doing things like redesigning our courses so they're low or no cost, which means assigning class materials that have no cost.
 Faculty make every effort to facilitate their students’ success.
 We saw this particularly in March 2020 when the entire curriculum moved to distance learning, and instructors made accommodations to support students stressed about their health and finances due to the global pandemic.